prototypefund/DeKUF/client/README.md

-# DeKUF - Client
+# Privact - Client

-The client-side daemon for DeKUF.
+The client-side daemon for Privact.

 It has two functionalities: